J. B. Ranson

-Captain Joseph Barlow Ranson (13 December 1860 – 12 August 1935) was a British sea captain and commander of White Star Line liners.
+Lieutenant Commander Joseph Barlow Ranson (13 December 1860 – 12 August 1935) was a British sea captain and commander of White Star Line liners.
 He is notable for his role in the rescue of the passengers of the in 1909 using wireless technology, the first marine rescue made possible by radio.
 In 1912, he was captain of the ship that contacted the ill-fated to report the sighting of icebergs.

 Biography

 Ranson was born in Liverpool to Thomas Anthony and Mary Ranson.
-His marine career began in November 1875, when, one month shy of 15 years old, he became indentured to the Pacific Steam Navigation Company.
+His marine career began in November 1875, when, one month shy of 15 years old, he became an apprentice to the Pacific Steam Navigation Company.
 He joined the White Star Line in 1891 and retired in February 1921.
 He died in 1935 in Southport, Lancashire.